arafFatin/arafFatin/README.md

 # Hi I'm Abu Fatin.👋

 ### I am a Software Engineering student at Aptech.
-### Also a Software Engineering student at ALX Organization

 - #### I'm currently working on my coding skills
 - #### Personally my favorite programming languages are "Java" and "C"